 The Toyota C-HR starts in insurance groups 15 and 16 when fitted with the 1.8-litre petrol hybrid powertrain.
 These ratings are similar to the entry-level SEAT Ateca and Nissan Qashqai, top 2.0-litre Hybrid versions command higher premiums thanks to insurance groups of 23 and 24.

-The Toyota C-HR matches the five-year/100,000-mile warranty provided on all other UK- market Toyota models.
-It’s a stronger warranty offer than you’ll get from many mainstream manufacturers, but surpassed by the five-year/unlimited-mileage warranty offered by Hyundai and the seven-year/100,000-mile policy of Kia.
+The Toyota C-HR matches the groundbreaking 10-year/100,000-mile warranty provided on all other UK- market Toyota models.
+It’s a stronger warranty offer than you’ll get from any other manufacturers, and even cars that were bought before this generous warranty came out can get additional years of cover by having main dealer services annually.

 As an extension to the general warranty, all Toyotas also benefit from a three-year paint warranty and a 12-year anti-perforation corrosion guarantee.